ysonu1010/Rock-Paper-Scissor/README.md

-# Code for Multiplayer Game Development with JavaScript
+# Multiplayer Web based Game: Rock-Paper-Scissor

 ## About The Project